 Getting its name from the German word for pole, the stange glass is narrow, straight and cylindrical, and typically holds 6.5 ounces.
 Drinking from a stange glass can feel as if you’re drinking from a champagne flute thanks to its delicacy.

 The uninterrupted shape concentrates soft hops and preserves carbonation just as a champagne flute does for its intended contents.
 As the aesthetic and fragility of glass would suggest, these are meant for more subdued beers.
 To offset the fragility of the glass’s body, stanges typically have a thick, reliable base.

-Best suited to: kölsches, bocks, lambics, gose, pilsners, rye beer
+- Best suited for kölsches, bocks, lambics, gose, pilsners and rye beer.